 Dithering is to gradate colors together via a pattern.
 Generally you want to avoid mechanical dithering and op for a pattern based effect instead.

-In this sprite of Perfect Chaos from Sonic Adventure DX, I dithered the image by trying to follow the flow of water around the shape of Chaos.
-Proper anti-aliasing and careful shapes and edges made the water look almost photorealistic.
+In this sprite of Perfect Chaos from Sonic Adventure DX, I dithered the image with intricate water simulation.
+Proper anti-aliasing and careful shapes and edges made the water look almost photo-realistic.

 Often times your original choice of colors wasn't the best one, so post-processing could serve as a way to correct your colors and make them stand out.

 Curves - The curve tool is a method of adjusting the ratio of colors on an image.
 On Photoshop this can be found at Image > Adjustments > Curves, and on Gimp at Colors > Curves.

 Levels - The levels tool is a simple method of adjusting the brightness of colors.
 The middle handle adjust the mid color balance, the left handle adjusts the darks, the right handle adjusts the highlights.
 Curves and levels are interchangeable so use whichever you prefer.

 Color Balance - A method of changing the general tonalities of an image.
 Movie makers often adjust the color balance to have cyan shadows and red orange highlights.
 Look at any movie and notice just how blue it is!

 Color Replacement - Sometimes what you really need is to manually replace colors.
 You can do this by using the color selection tool in Gimp (There's no equivalent functionality in photoshop), just click the icon with a hand and a blue, red, and green square, set your threshold to 0, and select the colors you want to replace.
 Then use the fill tool and fill the whole selection.